lorepub/moot/README.md

 The easiest way to contact me is to send a message to the email address [on my GitHub profile](https://github.com/bitemyapp).

+### Current milestone

+[The current milestone is for CFP functionality](https://github.com/lorepub/moot/milestone/1).
+Some of the CFP milestone is general functionality needed for CFP features to be complete.

 ## Database Setup